Skip to content

 Priority queue

-from scrollkit.display.strategy import Priority
+from scrollkit.display.content import Priority

 self.content_queue.add(StaticText("ScrollKit", x=6, y=12, color=0x00FF88,